mobtest/renaissance.io/documents/concept_testing_mobile_apps.md

 ##Setup
 1. Get 10-50 respondents that fit in your target group
+2. Is an interview about current behavior also planned?
-2. Prepare materials that indicate or explain the working of your new app
+3. Prepare materials that indicate or explain the working of your new app.
+Prototypes work great for this
-3. Decide whether you want to do the test remotely or in person.
-In person will give better results but is obviously more expensive
+4. Decide whether you want to do the test remotely or in person.
+In person will give better results but is obviously more expensive.

 ## Points of attention